Brineeee/EastHub-Script/README.md

 -----
  # Note

-- The only creator is mech#0945 or Yamete#2273
+- The only creator is mech#0945 and Yamete#2273